ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Performing a diff query of the TRL as specified in {{ssec-trl-diff-query}} is in fact a usage example of the Series Transfer Pattern defined in {{I-D.bormann-t2trg-stp}}.

-That is, a diff query enables the transfer of a series of TRL updates, with the AS specifying U <= MAX_N diff entries as the U most recent updates to the portion of the TRL pertaining to a requester, i.e., a registered device or an administrator.
+That is, a diff query enables the transfer of a series of TRL updates, with the AS specifying U <= MAX_N diff entries as the U most recent updates to the subset of the TRL pertaining to a requester, i.e., a registered device or an administrator.

 When responding to a diff query request from a requester (see {{ssec-trl-diff-query}}), 'diff_set' is a subset of the update collection associated with the requester, where each 'diff_entry' record is a series item from that update collection.
 Note that 'diff_set' specifies the whole current update collection when the value of U is equal to SIZE, i.e., the current number of series items in the update collection.